 What mood is heard in these songs?

-What do mothers dream of when they sing lullabies to their children?
+What do mothers dream about when they sing lullabies to their children?

-Lullabies were sung in the old days without musical accompaniment, "recitative" Let's look at the explanatory dictionary.
+In the old days, lullabies were sung without musical accompaniment, in a “recitative” manner.
+Let’s take a look at the explanatory dictionary.
 Let's read it.

 So, how were lullabies performed?

-What feelings would you like to convey while reading this song?
+What feelings would you like to convey when reading this song?

 8. Analysis of the texts of lullabies.

-Let's try all this while reading a song.
-And you have to choose who did it better. (work with textbook texts).
+Let's try to do all this while reading the song.
+And you must choose who did it better. (working with textbook texts).

-Teacher's word...
-Listen to the lyrics and think for whom these lines were written:
+Teacher's word.
+Listen to the lyrics and think about who these lines were written for:

-There is a horned goat for the little guys,
+The horned goat is coming for the little guys,

-Who sucks a nipple, who does not drink milk,
+Who sucks a pacifier, who doesn’t drink milk,

 What did you eat?
-Koshku.
+Porridge.
 What did you drink?
-Mug.
+Mash.

 You didn’t carry water, you didn’t chop wood, you didn’t cook porridge.